PertySlick/surgery-podcast-app/sprint-review-2.md

     - [x] XML data has been successfully parsed and checked for errors
     - [ ] Parsed data inserts into our database and checked for errors
   - **Developers**
-    - Nathan Strand (@NStrand42)
+    - Nathan Strand (NStrand42)
   - **Progress and Notes**
     - Script has been written and produces an HTML output of the RSS feed podcast values.
-Wedo still need to modify this process to actually insert the data into the database itself. - @PertySlick
+We do still need to modify this process to actually insert the data into the database itself. - @PertySlick
   - **User Testing**
     - None